MarcMachaczek/FractonNQS/README.md

 - `operators` contains all operator implementations for calculating connected (matrix) elements and some more functionality in a NetKet compatible syntax.
 This includes `checkerboard.py` and `toric_2d.py`.

-- `sampling` so far implements only the implementation of the weighted update rule for MCMC sampling in `update_rules.py`.
+- `sampling` so far only implements a weighted update rule for MCMC sampling in `update_rules.py`.

 - `utils` contains many different functionalities that are required for NQS training and implementing symmetries.
 Most notably, `indexing.py` contains all functionality for indexing qubit positions on the square / cubic lattices, constructing permutations corresponding to translations on the respective lattices for different correlator types etc. Moreover, `training.py` contains a custom training loop, enabling tracking of observables during optimization, a progress bar that shows the relative time requirement of different steps during NQS optimization and more.